shegolshoptop1/Shegol-DLL-Injector/README.md

 # Shegol-DLL-Injector

-A DLL Injector made by SheGoal47
+A Simple DLL Injector made by SheGoal47